Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Credit union personal loans
+Credit union loans

 Members get to elect a board of directors who provide general oversight of keeping the best interest for the credit union’s members.
-Since credit unions are nonprofit, the earnings are put back into the members pockets in the form of lower interest rates, reduced fees and typically better terms for the financial products on offer, including loans.
+Since credit unions are nonprofit, the earnings are put back into the members pockets in the form of lower interest rates, reduced fees and typically better terms for the financial products on offer, including credit union loans.

 The main difference between a credit union and most other kinds of lending institutions is that credit unions are nonprofits.
 That means their end game isn’t making profits for its shareholders, but instead providing its members with more competitive services.